ACID Properties in DBMS

-- Isolation ensures that multiple transactions can occur at the same time provided each transaction is independent and shall not interfere in other transaction
+- Isolation ensures that multiple transactions can occur at the same time provided each transaction is independent and shall not interfere in another transaction.

-- Changes in one particular transaction are visible to any other transaction until unless a particular change in the transaction is written to the memory
+- Changes in one particular transaction are visible to any other transaction unless a particular change in the transaction is written to the memory.

-- Durability ensures that once after the completion of the transaction execution the updates and modifications to the database are stored and return to a disc so that they can be used whenever a system failure occurs
+- Durability ensures that once after the completion of the transaction execution the updates and modifications to the database are stored and returned to a disc so that they can be used whenever a system failure occurs.

-- So that all the changes become permanent and stored in non-volatile memory so that any action can be referred and never lost
+- So that all the changes become permanent and stored in non-volatile memory so that any action can be referred to and never lost.

-What is the purpose of this ACID properties ?
+What is the purpose of these ACID properties?

-- Provides a mechanism for correctness and consistency of a database system
+- Provides a mechanism for the correctness and consistency of a database system.

-- As a result, each transaction is independent, consistent to each other and all actions are stored properly and permanently and supports failure recovery
+- As a result, each transaction is independent, consistent with each other and all actions are stored properly and permanently and support failure recovery.